The Alchemyst Introduction

 You know what that means, Shmoopers.
 You could be just like the twins—working a normal, boring job one day, discovering your magical powers the next.
 After reading this first book of the best-selling series, you just might conclude that anything is possible.

 No wonder these books are so popular.
 Since its publication, the Nicholas Flamel series (which includes The Alchemyst, The Magician, The Sorceress, The Necromancer, and The Warlock) has taken the world by storm.
-The last book of the six-book series, The Enchantress, is set to come out in 2012 (source).
+The last book of the six-book series, The Enchantress, came out in 2012 (source).
 Interactive online games produced by Random House to promote the releases of books in the series attract tons of gamers (see our "Best of the Web" to play), and there's even a movie in the works, produced by the man who brought us Transformers, G.I.
 Joe, and Salt (source).

 So we know it's action-packed, right?
 But what else makes people love it so much?
 Well, young readers love it for its action and magic, and parents and teachers appreciate that the plot centers on characters drawn from actual historical events and myths.
 As School Library Journal tells us, "While there is plenty to send readers rushing to their encyclopedias [...] those who read the book at face value will simply be caught up in the enthralling story.
 A fabulous read" (source).